thegland/wooldid/README.md

 A final feature available in wooldid is its implementation of Ibragimov and Muller (2010) style cluster robust inference.
 This approach estimates the same underlying regression as normal, but then modifies the margins calculation significantly.
 In particular, for any treatment effect requested (be it an average treatment effect or an effect of a continuous treatment variable), this approach has the margins calculation compute that effect separately within each cluster.
 The final estimate presented is then the simple average of these cluster-specific estimates, with inference being conducted by t-testing the cluster-level estimates.

-_Note: greater detail on the program's implementation can be found in wooldid's help file, including comparisons with other estimators, greater detail on how constinuous treatments are handled, tips for working with wooldid output, etc._
+_Note: greater detail on the program's implementation can be found in wooldid's help file, including comparisons with other estimators, greater detail on how continuous treatments are handled, tips for working with wooldid output, etc._

 &nbsp;